prtzl/stm32/docs/build-nix.md

 ## Dependencies

 Nix can be install on all unix platforms.
+Navigate the [website](https://nixos.org/download.html) for installation instructions.
 For current flakes we'll need the most up-to date version on `unstable` channel.

 You can also install `direnv` to your shell along with `nix-direnv` and run `direnv allow` to automatically load the shell with installed dependencies.
 Otherwise call `nix develop`.
-This enables you to create a shell with all the packages, that are used to build you project, and more.
-This is very useful for development and debugging.
+This enables you to enter a shell with all the packages that are used to build you project and more.
+This is very useful for development and debugging without the need to install the packages on your computer globally.

 ## Workflow